dtpowl/kotlin-ll/talk.md

 *In other words*:
     Kotlin is incredibly flexible: almost entirely full-stack, usable for both client and server code, on any client platform (mobile, desktop, browser) and any server platform (Unix/Linux, Windows).

-    - Kotlin does not specify UIs; an appropriate tool should be used for that.
+*Note*: Kotlin does not specify UIs; an appropriate tool should be used for that.
 For instance, when compiling Kotlin to Javascript for a web application, the front-end would still be written in HTML and CSS.
 A cross-platform UI toolkit like React Native is also an option

 Kotlin in the real world
 ------------------------